Baharo Phool Barsao: Reception

-Film was released by Sadiq Productions on 11 August 1972 in Pakistani cinemas.
+The film was released by Sadiq Productions on 11 August 1972 in Pakistani cinemas.
 The film completed 23 weeks on main cinema and 64 weeks on other cinemas of Karachi and thus became a blockbuster Golden Jubilee film of the year.
 The film was again released in 1983, after Waheed Murad's death, in Lahore's cinemas and it again celebrated Golden Jubilee in its second run.

 Music

 The music of the film is composed by Nashad and the songs are written by Shewan Rizvi.
 Playback singers are Masood Rana, Noor Jehan, Ahmad Rushdi, Mala, Tassawar Khanum, Irene Perveen, and Shaukat Ali.
 The songs of the film became very popular esp.
 Mere dil ki hai awaz..., Yeh ghar mera gulshan hai... and Chanda re chanda....
 A list of the songs of the film is as follows: